Code of Behaviour

 - The right to appeal to the Secretary General of the Dept. of Educ & Science (Education Act ’98 Sect 29)

-Removal of Suspension: Suspension may be lifted at the decision of the B.O.M. or at the direction of the Secretary General of the Dept. of Educ. & Science on appeal under Educ.
+Suspension may be lifted at the decision of the B.O.M. or at the direction of the Secretary General of the Dept. of Educ. & Science on appeal under Educ.
 Act ’98 Sect.
 29 a period of suspension will end on the date given in the letter of notification of suspension.
 On return to school, the pupil will be encouraged and supported in a fresh start.

-Records and Reports: Formal written report will be kept of:
+Formal written report will be kept of:

 - The investigation